 Blood sugar’s best friend: Your risk for diabetes increases substantially if your blood vitamin D level is below 14 mg/ml (optimal is 35-80 ng/ml).
 If you already have diabetes, you should know that a vitamin D deficiency worsens diabetes by decreasing natural insulin secretion.

-Beating the real silent killer: You might know high blood pressure as the “silent killer” because it has few if any symptoms.
-But the real disease behind all of the chronic diseases like hypertension and atherosclerosis is inflammation.
-Low vitamin D is linked to inflammation as indicated by raised C-reactive protein blood level.
-In my experience, I can tell you that this is likely low vitamin D’s link to many other illnesses such as multiple sclerosis, tuberculosis, allergies, sleep apnea and even early death.
+Beating the real silent killer: You might know high blood pressure as the “silent killer” because it has few, if any, symptoms.
+But the real disease behind all of the chronic diseases, like hypertension and atherosclerosis, is inflammation.
+Low vitamin D is linked to inflammation, as indicated by raised C-reactive protein blood levels.
+In my experience, I can tell you that this is likely a link between low vitamin D and many other illnesses such as multiple sclerosis, tuberculosis, allergies, sleep apnea and even early death.

 What contributes to having low vitamin D levels?

-It’s good to be aware if you are at a higher risk for vitamin D deficiency.
+It’s beneficial to be aware of your risk for vitamin D deficiency.
 Here are some of the things that can depress your vitamin D levels:

-1. Weight: a BMI over 40 poses an 18 to 23 percent increased risk for vitamin D deficiency compared to a BMI below 40.
+- Weight: A BMI over 40 poses an 18- to 23% increased risk of vitamin D deficiency compared to a BMI below 40.

-3. Intestinal disease: Crohn’s, ulcerative colitis, celiac disease or after gastric bypass surgery your vitamin D absorption can be severely reduced.
+- Intestinal diseases, such as Crohn’s, ulcerative colitis, celiac disease, or after gastric bypass surgery, can severely reduce your vitamin D absorption.

-4. Medications deplete vitamin D levels: antifungals, anticonvulsants, glucocorticoids (prednisone) and HIV treatments.
+- Medications that deplete vitamin D levels include antifungals, anticonvulsants, glucocorticoids (such as prednisone), and HIV treatments.

-6. Taking the wrong form of vitamin D. There are two commonly used forms, D2 and D3.
+- Taking the wrong form of vitamin D. There are two commonly used forms, D2 and D3.
 Recent research has confirmed that while D3 has definite effects on human health, the same can not be said for D2.
-In addition, vitamin D3 is easily absorbed, elevates and maintains levels better.
+Additionally, vitamin D3 is easily absorbed, which helps elevate and maintain levels more effectively.

 How much vitamin D do you need?

 Remember that the “recommended dietary intake” (RDI) was created to be the bare minimum you should get to prevent, say, rickets.
-To keep your vitamin D in the optimal range (35 to 80 ng/ml), then you’ll need to take in more.
+To maintain your vitamin D in the optimal range (35 to 80 ng/mL), you’ll need to increase your intake.

 You can have it done by a doctor at their office, or you can use a home test and have it sent away to a lab.

-I had my mother, for example, ask for her level to be taken and the results added to her standard CMP (comprehensive metabolic panel).
+I had my mother request that her level be tested and the results added to her standard comprehensive metabolic panel (CMP).
 But it can also be added to a CBC (complete blood count).

 If you’re below 35ng/ml, here’s how to boost your level:

-1. Diet: foods rich in vitamin D3 are fish oils, cold-water fish, dairy products and butter.
-There is only one vegetable that has vitamin D, and that’s the mushroom at 114 IU per cup.
+- Diet: Foods rich in vitamin D3 include fish oils, cold-water fish, dairy products, and butter.
+There’s only one vegetable that contains vitamin D, and that’s the mushroom, at 114 IU per cup.

-2. Sun exposure to your skin: 20 minutes of sunshine daily (I recommend you sunscreen your face with a paraben-free sunscreen) will convert vitamin D in your skin to its activated form (D3).
-If you’re over 55, however, your body does not naturally convert sunlight to D3 as easy as in younger skin.
+- Sun exposure to your skin: 20 minutes of sunshine daily (I recommend using a paraben-free sunscreen on your face) will convert vitamin D in your skin to its activated form (D3).
+If you’re over 55, however, your body does not naturally convert sunlight into D3 as easily as it does in younger skin.

-3. Supplementation: Up to 5,000 IU of vitamin D3 is typically all you need to boost and maintain your levels adequately.
-Be sure you choose a supplement containing vitamin D3, and not the more commonly-used D2.
-D3 is more easily aborbed by the body and helps the body overcome a deficiency better.
+- Supplementation: Typically, up to 5,000 IU of vitamin D3 is sufficient to boost and maintain adequate levels.
+Be sure to choose a supplement containing vitamin D3, not the more commonly used D2.
+The body more easily absorbs D3 and helps it overcome a deficiency more effectively.

 Editor’s note: Discover how to live a cancer prevention lifestyle — using foods, vitamins, minerals and herbs — as well as little-known therapies allowed in other countries but denied to you by American mainstream medicine.
 Click here to discover Surviving Cancer!
 A Comprehensive Guide to Understanding the Causes, Treatments and Big Business Behind Medicine’s Most Frightening Diagnosis!